inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 Because each defined field requires a unique name, you might end up in a situation where fields with different semantic meanings but similar naming might clash.
 To avoid this issue and in order to provide additional semantic context to a group of fields, there is an optional (but recommended) **namespacing** mechanism.

 The `RDM_NAMESPACES` config variable accepts key-value pairs of namespace prefixes and optional contextual information for the namespace (URL).
-In your your `invenio.cfg`:
+In your `invenio.cfg`:

 ```python
 RDM_NAMESPACES = {